sett-and-hive/sarif-to-issue-action/README.md

 ### `sarif-file`

-Path to SARIF file to add to PR comment.
+Path to SARIF file to add to the issue.
 Required.

 ### `token`